dustinkredmond/FXTrayIcon/README.md

 ### How do I add to my project?

-The project is available as a Maven dependency.
+The project is available as a Maven dependency on Central.
 Add the following to POM.xml

 ```xml
 <dependency>